-*This article was originally published on the arts blog, The HUSH co. in 2015.
+*This article was originally published on The HUSH co., an arts blog, in 2015.
 I reposted it here since their website is down.

 This December I decided to trail off to New York City in search of some much needed inspiration.
 I hadn’t been to the Big City in twelve years, and I was disappointed to find a consumer-driven place with Times Square as a beacon.
 I still don’t understand why Times Square gets so much hype when it’s really just an archetype of Americanism.
 NYC had made a lasting impression on me as a teenager and I was hoping to be as wowed as I had been during my last trip.
 But this time, I wanted to find a refuge in museums and bookmark-worthy restaurants far from the glitzy tapestry of advertisements.
 Here is what I found.